There are specific and predictable keys that result in inspiring financial planning meetings every time.

 Key number 3 – Elicit your clients ultimate external goal

 When asking your version of “Why are you here?” you may well get an answer that relates to a product of financial situation.
-One example might be, “I’m here because I want to sort my pension out.”
+One example might be if a client says, “I’m here because I want to sort my pension out.”

-You can continue to explore by using a simple two word question.
+You can continue to go deeper by using a simple two word question.
 Click here to find out more.

 Key number 4 – Understand the goal behind the goal